-Standard guided tours of the Vatican Museum and a visit to the Sistine Chapel are also a good skip-the-line option but once the museums are crowded, the galleries and especially Sistine chapel will be crowded no matter how seamless the admissions have been.
+Standard guided tours of the Vatican Museum and a visit to the Sistine Chapel are also a good skip-the-line option but once the museums are crowded, the galleries and especially the Sistine Chapel will be crowded no matter how seamless the admissions have been.

 However, groups often use different entrances and doorways not open to individual travelers to cut out the long walk back to the museum entrance after seeing the Sistine Chapel.
 A huge variety of tours are on offer with prices depending on the size of the group and the duration of the tour.
-Private and family tours are also available.
+Private tours, some specifically aimed at families with children, are also available.

 Standard Skip-the-Line Tickets for the Vatican Museum